 It’s hard not to see Portia Wounding Her Thigh as a self-portrait.
 Its energetic brushwork and bright color is a culmination of Elisabetta Sirani’s skill and confidence and its heroine is muscular and brave.
 But under the rich crimson and strangely serene violence, it’s a portrait of a woman alone.
 A woman whose lived experience separated her from her peers, and who must turn the tools of the patriarchy against her own body to earn respect in the world of men.
 Blood, steel, and pain tolerated in silence.

 Got questions, comments or corrections about Portia Wounding her Thigh?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Portia Wounding her Thigh," in Obelisk Art History, Published February 28, 2016; last modified February 10, 2022, http://arthistoryproject.com/artists/elisabetta-sirani/portia-wounding-her-thigh/.